top of page

 6. In Titus, the writer again warns of false doctrine, explaining that true doctrine leads to godliness.
 Check out Titus here.

-1 Timothy: Who and When
+1 Timothy 1:1-2: Who and When

-First, the vocabulary and writing style are different from Paul's authentic letters.
+1️⃣First, the vocabulary and writing style differ from those of Paul's authentic letters.
 More than one-third of the vocabulary is not in Paul's other letters(2).
 These letters use vocabulary that second-century writers widely used.
-For example, the term knowledge [gnosis] in 1 Timothy 6:20 was used in the second-century debate about salvation by divine gnosis or knowledge, yet the Apostle Paul may have died by 65 AD.
+For example, the term knowledge [gnosis] in 1 Timothy 6:20 was used in the second-century debate about salvation by divine gnosis or knowledge, yet the Apostle Paul died in the first century.
+The pastoral letters were not listed in the biblical canon until after 170 AD(3)

-The pastoral letters uphold the Greco-Roman pagan hierarchies and limitations on women and slaves.
-In contrast, in Paul's authentic letters, Paul refers to the pagan hierarchal codes limiting women and slaves, and he overturns them for those 'in Christ' (Galatians 3:28, Colossians 3:11, 1 Corinthians 12:13) (4).
-For example, after Paul tells slaves to be respectful, he flattens the hierarchy by telling masters to likewise respect their slaves as brothers, keeping in mind that both serve the Master in heaven.
-After Paul tells all believers to submit to one another, as wives submit to husbands in the familiar pattern, Paul reinvents the pattern by telling husbands to give wives the same care that they give to their own bodies.
+4️⃣The pastoral letters appear to support limitations on women and slaves (1 Timothy 2:11, Titus 2:5, 9).
+They seem to backtrack from the radical reformation that Paul proclaims in his authentic letters.
+Paul does not support the pagan Greco-Roman hierarchical codes; he refers to them and overturns them for those 'in Christ' For example, after Paul tells slaves to be respectful (Colossians 3:22) then flattens the hierarchy by telling masters to likewise respect their slaves since you and your slave both serve the Master in heaven (Colossians 4:1).
+After Paul tells all believers to submit to one another, as wives submit to husbands in the familiar pagan pattern, Paul reinvents the pattern by telling a husband to give his wife the same care he gives to his own body (Ephesians 5:21-30).
 Paul's instruction echoes Jesus's instructions to do to others what you would have them do to you (Matthew 7:12).
 Restrictions based on class or gender seem to conflict with this golden rule.

 1 timothy